YagoMCastro/Car-Rental-System-OOP/README.md

 - Clone this repository to your local machine;
 - Install the required dependencies;
 - Ensure you have Python installed;
-- Navigate to the project directory in your terminal.
+- Navigate to the project directory in your terminal;
 - Run the run.py using Python.

 ## Contribution